Do you have time to work out? Of course you do!

 - Your gluteus should not go below your knees.

 - Repeat as many times as you can in 30 seconds.

-- On a yoga mat, lay on your back with you knees bent.
-Your feet should be flat on the floor. put your hands behind your neck.
+- On a yoga mat, lay on your back with your knees bent.
+Your feet should be flat on the floor.
+Put your hands behind your neck.

 - Do crunches, but try to touch one elbow with the opposite knee.
 Then switch elbows and knees on the next repetition.

 - Do as many as you can in 30 seconds.

 - Lay on your back with your arms at your side.
 Bend your knees and put your feet flat on the floor.
 Then, lift your hips as high as you can while keeping your arms and head on the floor.

 - Stay in this position for 20 seconds.
 Do three reps in a row.